-- 1. Click Token (this is the default) - 2.
-Click LIKE and choose = (equals sign) from the dropdown. - 3.
+- 1. Select Card Activity > View Cards to display the View Cards screen. - Click Token (this is the default) - 2.
+Click LIKE and choose = (equals sign) from the drop-down menu. - 3.
 In the search bar, type the token number you want to search for.
 You must specify a complete token number; you cannot search for a partial token number. - 4.
 Click Search.
 Smart Client displays the card assigned this token number.

-Figure 5: Searching for a token number
+Figure 9: Searching for a token number

-5.3 Searching based on a card holder's name and address
+5.4 Searching based on a card holder's name, and address

-To search for cards with a cardholder name similar to 'Jane Doe':
+To search for cards with a cardholder name like 'Jane Doe':

-- 1. Click Token and choose Cardholder First Name from the dropdown. - 2.
-Click LIKE and choose LIKE from the dropdown (or to find a specific name, choose = (equals sign) from the dropdown. - 3.
-In the search bar, type the name you want to search for in this example 'Jane'. - 4.
+- 1. Select Card Activity > View Cards to display the View Cards screen. - 2.
+Click Token and choose Cardholder First Name from the drop-down. - 3.
+Click LIKE and choose LIKE from the drop-down (or to find a specific name, choose = (equals sign) from the drop-down. - 4.
+In the search bar, type the name you want to search for in this example, Jane. - 5.
 Click the green arrow to add this to your search:

-- 5. Repeat this process to add Cardholder Last Name to the search. - 6.
+- 6. Repeat this process to add Cardholder Last Name to the search. - 7.
 Click Search.
 Smart Client displays a list of all cards matching these parameters.

-Figure 6: Searching based on a cardholder's name and address
+Figure 10: Searching based on a cardholder's name, and address